roverbird/caterpillar-ssa-timeseries-forecasting/readme.md

 ### Explanation of Outputs and Results

+First set the window size as follows and run the script:

+`ssa.embed(embedding_dimension=36, suspected_frequency=12, verbose=True)`

 Running the script with `TideHourly.csv` dataset (30 days of Adriatic sea tidal data from Koper, Slovenia) will give output which includes plots and some results.
 Let's take a look at them.

-Let's set the values in the script as follows:

-`ssa.embed(embedding_dimension=36, suspected_frequency=12, verbose=True)`

-Running the script with the Koper tide level dataset will give results below, and here are some explanations.

 #### 1. **Embedding Summary**